Lineblocs/lineblocs/README.md

 ## What Can I Do with Lineblocs?

-Lineblocs provides the core building blocks for modern telephony and real-time communications:
+Lineblocs is a framework for building scalable VoIP solutions on-premises:

 - **Design and run programmable telephony** (SIP, WebRTC, RTP) with a visual Flow Editor.
 - **Manage customers, tenants and billing** through user and admin portals.